 The Rev. Dr. Cheni Khonje leads a webinar for ruling elders and deacons on the joy and responsibility of evangelism

-Along with easing any tension over their task as evangelists, Dr. Cheni Khonje recently taught a crowd of nearly 200 ruling elders and deacons some new language around the concepts of “welcome” and “relationship.”
+LOUISVILLE — Along with easing any tension over their task as evangelists, on Thursday Dr. Cheni Khonje taught a crowd of nearly 200 ruling elders and deacons some new language around the concepts of “welcome” and “relationship.”

-Khonje spoke for more than an hour as part of a Leader Formation webinar offered by the Office of the General Assembly.
-Martha Miller, manager of ruling elder resources and educator certification in OGA’s Mid Council Ministries, hosted the webinar, “Breaking the Myth of the Presbyterian Fear of the ‘E’ Word,” which can be viewed here.
+Khonje spoke for more than an hour as part of the most recent Leader Formation webinar offered by the Office of the General Assembly.
+Martha Miller, manager of ruling elder resources and educator certification in OGA’s Mid Council Ministries, hosted the webinar, “Breaking the Myth of the Presbyterian Fear of the ‘E’ Word,” which can be viewed here once it’s ready.

 Khonje was born in Malawi and became a political refugee when she was less than a month old.
 Along with her siblings, she grew up in Lusaka, Zambia, and Hilversum, the Netherlands.
 They moved to New York City when her mother began working with the United Nations.